10 things to do in London in May

-- Palm House: This space is home to palm trees, as well as exotic plants.
+- Palm House: This space is home to palm trees and exotic plants.

 - Princess of Wales Conservatory: It stands out for its tropical plants.

-- The Bonsai House: As its name suggests, it houses numerous bonsais, some of them with more than a century and a half of history.
+- The Bonsai House: As its name suggests, it houses numerous bonsai, some of them with more than a century and a half of history.

 - Temperate House: It has an area of 5,000 square meters and houses plants from temperate climates.
-Among the various specimens is a 16 meter high Chilean palm.
+Among the various specimens is a Chilean palm 16 meters high.

 - Alpine House: It houses alpine plants that are characterized by the fact that they only grow at high altitudes.

 And if you go with the little ones of the house will be delighted with the visit, as Royal Botanic Kew Gardens has a playground of over 1,000 square meters with educational games, climbing structures and slides.
-Do not hesitate to check the map before your visit and you will know all the attractions of Kew Gardens.
+Feel free to check the map before your visit and you will know all the attractions of Kew Gardens.

 - When...
 The whole month of May.

-10. Feel the onset of spring with a picnic in one of London's best parks.
+10. Feel the onset of spring with a picnic in one of the best parks in London.